 D.L.
 Hughley Net Worth

 D.L.
-Hughley net worth and salary: D.L.
 Hughley is an American actor, stand-up comedian, radio host, and author who has a net worth of $10 million.
-He is perhaps best known as the original host of BET's "ComicView" in the early '90s.
+D.L.
+Hughley is perhaps best known as the original host of BET's "ComicView" in the early '90s.
 D.L. is one of the members of The Original Kings of Comedy, along with Steve Harvey, Cedric the Entertainer, and Bernie Mac.

 D.L. has appeared in the movie "Scary Movie 3m" and voiced the Gadgetmobile in "Inspector Gadget", as well as "Brer Fox in The Adventures of Brer Rabbit.
 He has appeared in episodes of "The Fresh Prince of Bel-Air", "Scrubs" as Turk's Brother, "Hawaii Five-O", "Glory Daze", and "Studio 60 on the Sunset Strip."
 In June 2010, Hughley acted as a special guest moderator of ABC's "The View."
 He also guest-hosted "Who Wants to Be a Millionaire?"

 Hughley was chosen to host and write a comedy news show on CNN that covered global happenings in politics, pop culture, entertainment, and sports.
 The show was titled "D.L.
 Hughley Breaks the News" and premiered in October 2008.
 However, in March 2009, after just five months, Hughley chose to end the show, citing a desire to move back to Los Angeles to be closer to his family.
 He continued working with CNN as an LA-based contributor for the network.

 In 2013, Highley appeared on the 16th season of "Dancing with the Stars".
 He was paired with Cheryl Burke.
 Since March 2019, Hughley has hosted the talk show "The D.L.
 Hughley Show" on TV One.